-

 I've been licensed longer than three years; can I still enter?

-While we welcome participation by all hams, only those licensed three years or less may officially enter as a Rookie.
+While we welcome participation by all hams, only those licenced in the current calendar year or the previous three calendar years (or who have never entered a SSB / CW / RTTY Contest) may officially enter as a Rookie.
 Your participation to work Rookies on the air or assist a Rookie's operation is one of the main points of the event, so please get on the air and work some Rookies!

 -